“All great changes are preceded by chaos.”

 Stacey’s Orientation and Approach

 Stacey believes we all possess the resources within ourselves to transform our lives for the better.
-She passionately guides her clients on a journey of discovering the basic truth as they transform their suffering into peace.
-Stacey encourages her clients to explore living as the best versions of themselves: healthy and while human beings that are thriving in this world and not just surviving within it.
+She passionately guides her clients on a journey of discovering their fundamental truth as they transform their suffering into peace.
+Stacey encourages her clients to explore living as the best versions of themselves: healthy and whole human beings who thrive in this world rather than merely survive within it.

-Stacey believes it is vital and necessary to cultivate loving and kindness and compassion towards ourselves as we work towards reconnecting to the brilliant clarity and wisdom shining within us at all times.
-This process takes a lot of strength, and most importantly, support as it can be difficult to take on such a courageous task alone.
+Stacey believes it is vital and necessary to cultivate love, kindness, and compassion towards ourselves as we work towards reconnecting to the brilliant clarity and wisdom shining within us at all times.
+This process takes a lot of strength, and most importantly, support as it can be challenging to undertake such a courageous task alone.

-Often times what separates us from the connection to our basic goodness and authentic selves are life events that are out of our control.
-Sometimes these events can be abrupt, such as a traumatic accident, or slowly progress over time, such as depression, or anxiety.
-In any case we are responding to what life brings us in the only way we know how and the best way we can.
+Often times what separates us from our connection to our basic goodness and authentic selves are life events beyond our control.
+Sometimes these events can be abrupt, such as a traumatic accident, or they can slowly progress over time, such as depression, or anxiety.
+In any case, we respond to what life brings us in the only way we know how and the best way we can.

 "To the mind that is still, the whole universe surrenders.”